Easy Low-Carb Eggplant PizzasJump to Recipe

-Bake these guys for 15 minutes and then flip them and bake them for another 10-15 minutes.
+Bake these guys for 15 minutes and then flip them and then roast them for another 10-15 minutes.
 When they are done, they will be deflated slightly, but also browned on both sides and slightly crispy around the skin.

 Finishing the Eggplant Pizzas

-After your eggplant bases are baked, add a smear of tomato to each one.
+After your eggplant rounds are baked, add a smear of tomato sauce or pizza sauce to each one.
 Easy enough right?

 Then top each one with a mound of cheese and toppings.

 I like using parchment paper for these because the cheese will melt around the eggplants and get a bit crispy.
 They are still easy to slide off the sheet though thanks to the parchment.

 Stick them back into the oven for 5-6 minutes until they are melted and browned around the edges.